Before you create an Oracle Java Cloud Service instance, you may need to satisfy one or more prerequisites depending on your requirements.

 The steps for creating an object storage container for an Oracle Java Cloud Service instance vary depending on whether you create the instance in Oracle Cloud Infrastructure Classic or Oracle Cloud Infrastructure.

 You must create a storage bucket before you attempt to provision an Oracle Java Cloud Service instance.
 See Prerequisites for PaaS Services on Oracle Cloud Infrastructure in the Oracle Cloud Infrastructure documentation.

 When you create an Oracle Java Cloud Service instance, you are prompted to supply the name of a storage container along with the credentials for an Oracle Cloud user who has read/write access to the container.
 You can either provide an existing storage container that you previously created, or Oracle Java Cloud Service can create the specified storage container for you.

 Before you can create containers and objects, you must have an active subscription to Oracle Cloud Infrastructure Object Storage Classic.
 Be sure you also select a Replication Policy before you create your first storage container.
-See Selecting a Replication Policy for Your Service Instance in Using Oracle Cloud Infrastructure Object Storage Classic.
+See About Replication Policy in Using Oracle Cloud Infrastructure Object Storage Classic.

 To create a storage container, choose from one of these options:

 Use Oracle Java Cloud Service to create the container.
 See Specify the Service Instance Details and refer to the Create Storage Container checkbox.